omari-kd/Environmental-Impact-on-Food-Production/README.md

 Objectives
 - Assess the environmental impact of food production: Analyse the environmental impact of these different food products based on key metrics such as water usage, land use, carbon emissions
 - Compare food production methods: Evaluate how various farming techniques (plant based versus animal based) affect environmental sustainability
-- Identify high-impact food products: Determine which foods contribute the most to environmental degradation and assess their sustainability
+- Identify high-impact food products: Determine which food contribute the most to environmental degradation and assess their sustainability
 - Provide data-driven insights: Develop actionable recommendations to reduce the footprint of food production, targeting policy-makers, food producers and consumers
 - Promote sustainable food systems: Suggest strategies to transition toward more sustainable agricultural practices that minimise environmental harm

 Analytic Questions:
 - What is the correlation between land use and carbon emissions for different food products?
 - How does eutrophication (nutrient run-off) vary among different types of food production?
-- How do plant-based and animal-based foods compare in terms of total carbon emissions per kg of product?
+- How do plant-based and animal-based food compare in terms of total carbon emissions per kg of product?
 - Which food products have the highest total greenhouse gas emissions per kg of food product?
 -  Which food products have the highest eutrophication potential (nutrient runoff) per kg of product?
 -